 Refer to the field instructions below for the data the reporting plan shall report within each new field.
 The following additional key terms are defined below and referenced in the reporting instructions within these fields:

 Clinical Encounters: This includes face-to-face or electronic visits or encounters between the reported provider and a network enrollee, whether reported to the plan through claims data, encounter data, or otherwise provided to the plan.
 It does not include inpatient hospital-based or hospital emergency room-based patient visits or encounters.
 This does not include appointment scheduling or other non-clinical encounters with a provider.
-Each patient visit with a provider on a date of service is a clinical encounter, regardless of how many procedures are delivered or billed by the provider over the course of the visit with the patient.Shortened data capture timeframe for Reporting Year (RY) 2023: When reporting data in the “Clinical Encounters by Network Provider” and “Number of Enrollees Utilizing the Network Provider” fields, plans shall include clinical encounters that were reported to, or received by, the plan six (6) calendar months prior to the network capture date of January 15, 2023, regardless of the date of service of the specific encounter.
-For all other fields within the Mental Health Professional and Mental Health Facility Report Form, the data reported within this report form shall continue to reflect the network capture date of January 15, 2023, as required by Rule 1300.67.2.2(b)(7)(A).
-For all other fields within the Mental Health Professional and Mental Health Facility Report Form, the data reported within this report form shall continue to reflect the network capture date of January 15, 2023, as required by Rule 1300.67.2.2(b)(7)(A).
+Each patient visit with a provider on a date of service is a clinical encounter, regardless of how many procedures are delivered or billed by the provider over the course of the visit with the patient.

+Clinical data capture timeframe: When reporting data in the “Clinical Encounters by Network Provider” and “Number of Enrollees Utilizing the Network Provider” fields, plans shall include clinical encounters that were reported to, or received by, the plan during the timely access compliance measurement year, regardless of the date of service of the specific encounter.
+The timely access compliance measurement year is defined in Rule 1300.67.2.2(b)(4)(A).
+For RY 2024, this is January 1 to December 31 of 2023.

-Please Note: In subsequent reporting years, the data capture timeframe will be adjusted to cover an entire measurement year.
+For all other fields within the Mental Health Professional and Mental Health Facility Report Form, the data reported within this report form shall continue to reflect the network capture date of January 15, 2024, as required by Rule 1300.67.2.2(b)(7)(A).

 Mental Health Professional Report Tab